RicardoAzuul/RicardoAzuul.github.io/README.md

 4. Rename the repository on your own Github profile, with a specific name: %YourGitHubUserName%.github.io.
 5. Go to the Settings of this repository.
 6. Scroll all the way down, to right above the Danger Zone.
-7. Here you can set the repository up to serve as the source for your GitHub Pages.
+7. Here you can setup the repository to serve as the source for your GitHub Pages.
 In order to do so, choose a theme.
 8. Choosing a theme will apply one of several themes available.
 This adds a _config.yml file to the repository.
 9. After the theme has been applied, simply delete _config.yml from the repository to delete the theme and you'll have a GitHub Pages of Roleplay Cafe just like mine!